UDT-ITF/website/source/presentation/index.md

 ### 4.7.
 Term Collisions between Contexts

 There are some common terms used in more than one JSON-LD context document.
 Every attempt has been made to minimize these collisions, but some are inevitable.
 In order to know which specification is in effect at any given point, the class of the resource that has the property is the primary governing factor.
-Thus properties on Annotation based resources use the context from the [Web Annotation Data Model][org-w3c-webanno], whereas properties on classes defined by this specification use the IIIF Presentation API context's definition.
+Thus properties on Annotation based resources use the context from the [Web Annotation Data Model][org-w3c-webanno], whereas properties on classes defined by this specification use the ITF Presentation API context's definition.

 There is one property that is in direct conflict - the `label` property is defined by both and is available for every resource.
-The use of `label` in IIIF follows modern best practices for internationalization by allowing the language to be associated with the value using the language map construction [described above][prezi30-languages].
+The use of `label` in ITF follows modern best practices for internationalization by allowing the language to be associated with the value using the language map construction [described above][prezi30-languages].
 The Web Annotation Data Model uses it only for [Annotation Collections][prezi30-annocoll], and mandates the format is a string.
 For this property, the API overrides the definition from the Annotation model to ensure that labels can consistently be represented in multiple languages.

-The following properties are defined by both, and the IIIF representation is more specific than the Web Annotation Data Model but are not in conflict, or are never used on the same resource:
+The following properties are defined by both, and the ITF representation is more specific than the Web Annotation Data Model but are not in conflict, or are never used on the same resource:

-* `homepage`: In IIIF the home page of a resource is represented as a JSON object, whereas in the Web Annotation Data Model it can also be a string.
+* `homepage`: In ITF the home page of a resource is represented as a JSON object, whereas in the Web Annotation Data Model it can also be a string.
-* `type`: In IIIF the type is singular, whereas in the Web Annotation Data Model there can be more than one type.
+* `type`: In ITF the type is singular, whereas in the Web Annotation Data Model there can be more than one type.
-* `format`: In IIIF the format of a resource is also singular, whereas in the Web Annotation Data Model there can be more than one format.
+* `format`: In ITF the format of a resource is also singular, whereas in the Web Annotation Data Model there can be more than one format.
-* `language`: In IIIF the `language` property always takes an array, whereas in the Web Annotation Data Model it can be a single string.
+* `language`: In ITF the `language` property always takes an array, whereas in the Web Annotation Data Model it can be a single string.
 * `start`: The `start` property is used on a Manifest to refer to the start TextFrame or part of a TextFrame and thus is a JSON object, whereas in the Web Annotation Data Model it is used on a TextPositionSelector to give the start offset into the textual content and is thus an integer.

 The `rights`, `partOf`, and `items` properties are defined by both in the same way.